 The Nazi holocaust has been studied extensively around the world.
 As a result, no politician would dare to recommend gas ovens and ethnic cleansing as a solution to any problem.
 If the bombings of Hiroshima and Nagasaki were adequately studied, the same would be true for the “nuclear option.”

-Currently, Hiroshima-Nagasaki Peace Study Courses have been established at 70 universities (49 in Japan, 21overseas).
+Currently, Hiroshima-Nagasaki Peace Study Courses have been established at 71 universities (50 in Japan, 21 overseas).

 What's NewView List

 "Hiroshima no Kokoro(Spirit of Hiroshima)" of Hiroshima Cosmopolitan University recognized as a Hiroshima-Nagasaki Peace Study Course (Syllabus available only in Japanese)

 "Hiroshima : Continuous Challenge with New Meanings" of Waseda University recognized as a Hiroshima-Nagasaki Peace Study Course